-- 4 Before him it is like the light, rays he has at his side, where his power is hidden. - 5 Before him pestilence stalks, after him plague follows. - 6 He stands, and the earth trembles, he looks, and the nations melt away, and the mountains of old are scattered, the everlasting hills bow down.
-These are his ways from of old. - 7 The tents of Cushan are afraid, the curtains of Midian tremble. - Is your wrath, Lord, with the rivers?Is your anger against the streams?Or your rage against the sea?Is that why you ride on your war-steeds?Why you mount your chariots of victory? - 9 Why you bare your bow?
+4 Before him it is like the light, rays he has at his side, - where his power is hidden.
+Before him pestilence stalks, 5 after him plague follows.
+6 He stands, and the earth trembles, he looks, and the nations melt away, and the mountains of old are scattered, the everlasting hills bow down.
+These are his ways from of old.
+7 The tents of Cushan are afraid, the curtains of Midian tremble.
+8 Is your wrath, Lord, with the rivers?
+Is your anger against the streams?
+Or your rage against the sea?
+Is that why you ride on your war-steeds?
+Why you mount your chariots of victory?
+9 Why you bare your bow?
 Why you fill your quiver with shafts?
 You split the earth with torrents.

-The mountains see you and writhe.
+10 The mountains see you and writhe.
 The tempest of waters sweeps by.

-The great deep sends forth its voice, and lifts up its hands.
+The great deep sends forth its voice, and lifts up its hends 11 and lifts up its hands.
 The sun forgets to rise.
 The moon stands still in its place.
 Your arrows go forth to give light.
 Your glittering spear is as lightning.

-- In rage you stride over the earth.

-In wrath you trample the nations. - You go forth to save your people.
+12 In rage you stride over the earth.
+In wrath you trample the nations.
+13 You go forth to save your people.
 You go to help your anointed.